sdasda7777/MIDIProcessor/README.md

 This section explains programming of the scripts.
 The formatting is terrible to keep it brief, but you can insert newlines and spaces as you desire, they get ignored by the processor.

 ### Operators
 Operators are fairly standard for C-like language.
-Only notable differences from C++ are that there is only one assignment operator (no +=, -=, *=, etc.), and symbol used for concatenation is #, not +.
+Only notable differences from C++ are that there is only one assignment operator (no +=, -=, *=, etc.), you can use ** to denote power, and symbol used for concatenation is #, not +.

 Following is the table of operators, operators on top line have highest precedence.
 Letters i and j represent numbers, letters e and f represent either number or string.